JimmyNeutron8/react-weather/README.md

 # react-weather
-A weather app build using React for the front end, and Node js on the backend.
+A weather app build using React for the front end, and Node.js on the backend.
+This is a work in progress.

 # Back end
 The app uses a simple express server to serve the webpage, with two special routes for handling weather data requests.

 # Front end
 The front end is built using React.
-The React project is located in the weather-react directory inside the project root.
+The React project is located in the `weather-react` directory inside the project root.
 The client folder in the project root is a symlink to the build folder in the React project.
 This allows for quicker development of both client and server simultaneously.